haxiomic/GPU-Fluid-Experiments/README.md

+**Temporarily not compiling - libraries involved undergoing change, contact me for the details**

 #Cross-platform GPU fluid simulation
 ----
 Experimenting coupling a CPU-based rigid body simulation with a GPU-based fluid simulation in OpenGL ES.